-- (h) See paragraph 31 of DOE Circular 38/81 (Welsh Office Circular 57/81). (j) If the new use is a mixed use, include all the uses comprising that mixed use. (k) Specify the actual steps to be taken with, if appropriate, the compliance period for each step.
+- (g) See paragraph 31 of DOE Circular 38/81 (Welsh Office Circular 57/81). - (h) Where the works being enforced against are on only part of the land identified in Schedule 1, their position should be shown on the plan. - (j) Specify the actual steps to be taken with, if appropriate, the compliance period for each step.
 The requirements should be clear and precise.
-See also notes (e) and (f) overleaf.
+See also notes (d) and (e) overleaf.